peterdemin/peterdemin.github.io/source/12_articles/84-taste.md

 # On Taste

-Disclaimer: This is another AI-related post, none of the ideas are mine, but at least I typed it myself.
+> Disclaimer: This is another AI-related post, none of the ideas are mine, but at least I typed it myself.
+> After that I asked Codex to predict HN comments, and it pointed out how bad it is.
+> So I attached them here, to save you trouble.

 You can put Mozart to a two year old, and learn that they prefer Baby Shark better.
 The most exquisite ceviche gives spot to mac'n'cheese.